 Mariel is graduate student in cultural anthropology.
 She graduated with a B.A. in Anthropology as well as a Certificate in Women's and Gender studies from SUNY Brockport in 2016.
 Her research interests are within Medical Anthropology

 with a specific focus on reproductive health.
-She is interested in how ethnicity, class and gender impact health and access to healthcare.
-For her doctoral research, she will be focusing on birthing practices and the intersection of traditional and
+She is interested in how race and gender influence reproductive and maternal health experiences.
+For her doctoral research, she will be focusing on the use of community-based doulas in Syracuse, New York,

 Shabnam, Moushumi Email: